-Himeji Castle - Widely considered Japan's most magnificent castle for its imposing size and beauty, the well-preserved Himeji castle is both a national and world heritage listed treasure.
-Himeji Castle has never been destroyed by war, earthquake or fire and survives to this day as one of the country's twelve original castles.
+Himeji Castle - Often considered Japan's most magnificent castle for its imposing size and beauty, the well-preserved Himeji Castle is a World Heritage listed treasure.
+Himeji Castle has never been destroyed by war, earthquake or fire, and survives to this day as one of the country's twelve original castles.